jaspreet1313/jaspreet-daily_blog/README.md

 **Date : 23-Feb-2022**

 <h3 align='center'>Working on erpnext </h3>
-Today sir has assigned the task to explore education domain.I am reading the documentation and trying to understand it.
+Today sir has assigned the task to explore education domain.I am reading the documentation and trying to understand it.First for setup of education domain.
+We have to follow steps like creat progam, Courses, Students etc.
 <p align="justify"> </p>

 <!----------------------------------------------------------------------------------------------------------------------------->